 One way you can help improve air quality in your area is to use cleaner forms of home heating, such as heat pumps and pellet burners.
 Some councils offer grants or low-interest loans for the purchase of cleaner domestic heating forms.

-If you are using a woodburner, ensure that you are burning appropriate fuels.
-Dry firewood, sourced from a reputable wood merchant, is the most appropriate fuel for use in woodburners.
+If you are using a wood burner, ensure you are burning appropriate fuels.
+Dry firewood, sourced from a reputable wood merchant, is the most appropriate fuel for use in wood burners.
 Dry wood has a lower moisture content than wet wood and when burned it produces less smoke and less particulate matter pollution.
-The size and quality of your wood also has an effect on the efficiency of your woodburner.
+The size and quality of your wood also has an effect on the efficiency of your wood burner.

 Many councils have specific rules against burning fuels such as plastics, construction waste and treated wood.
 These regional rules can be found in council regional plans.

 Using kindling, opening the vents when adding wood, and burning the fire brightly can also increase efficiency and reduce the amount of emissions produced.

 |Can I burn treated timber in my wood burner?|| |